tesselode/tactile/readme.md

 - `name` is the name of the axis.
 - `detectors` is a table containing the names of all the axis detectors that the axis should use.
   - Note: the last axis detector in the list will take precedence!
 So if you want one control method to override the other, place it last in the list.

+`input:removeAxis(name)`

+Removes a axis.

+- `name` is the name of the axis.

+__Note:__ be careful when removing axes!
+If another piece of code is still using them, the game will crash.